 Risk Management.
 The firm also enters into derivatives to actively manage risk exposures that arise from its marketmaking and investing and financing activities.
 The firm's holdings and exposures are hedged, in many cases, on either a portfolio or risk-specific basis, as opposed to an instrument-by-instrument basis.
 The offsetting impact of this economic hedging is reflected in the same business segment as the related revenues.
 In addition, the firm may enter into derivatives designated as hedges under U.S. GAAP.
-These derivatives are used to manage interest rate exposure in certain fixed-rate unsecured long-term and short-term borrowings, and deposits, and to manage foreign currency exposure on the net investment in certain non-U.S. operations.
+These derivatives are used to manage interest rate exposure of certain fixed-rate unsecured borrowings and deposits, as well as to manage foreign exchange risk of certain available-for-sale securities and the net investment in certain non-U.S. operations.

 The firm enters into various types of derivatives, including: